OpenHPS/POSO/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+## Use Cases

+With POSO, we aim to provide a generic positioning system ontology that can support a wide variety of use cases.
+Since positioning systems are constantly evolving, we welcome any use cases that are currently not yet supported by creating a "use case" issue.

 ## Pull Request Process

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a